Scalar curvature operator for models of loop quantum gravity on a cubical graph: The curvature operator

 The operator \eqref{NR-op} is invariant under the internal $SU(2)$ gauge transformations generated by the Gauss constraint.
-This is guaranteed by the specific methods which we adopted to regularize spatial derivatives, where a derivative of the densitized triad is discretized in terms of parallel transported flux variables which are all transported to the same point.
+This property is accomplished by our choice to start the construction of the operator by expressing the classical Ricci scalar in terms of gauge covariant derivatives of the triad, and to regularize these derivatives in terms of parallel transported flux variables which are all transported to the same node of the graph.
 In the framework of full loop quantum gravity, an operator representing a geometrical observable, such as the integrated Ricci scalar \eqref{int R}, should additionally be invariant under spatial diffeomorphisms, while the Ricci scalar integrated against an arbitrary smearing function should be represented by an operator transforming covariantly under diffeomorphisms.
-However, since we consider the operator \eqref{NR-op} to be defined on the Hilbert space of a fixed graph, the question of its transformation properties under diffeomorphisms essentially does not arise.
-The operator is of course trivially invariant under diffeomorphisms which preserve the cubical graph on which the operator is defined, but beyond this, it is not possible to establish a more general statement concerning the behaviour of the operator under diffeomorphisms.
+However, our choice to define the curvature operator on the Hilbert space of a single fixed graph excludes the possibility of directly studying the transformation properties of the operator under diffeomorphisms (\eg the group of diffeomorphisms which map cubical graphs to other cubical graphs), although the operator is trivially invariant under diffeomorphisms which preserve the chosen cubical graph.

-In general, the operators corresponding to the various factors in \Eq{R(v)} do not commute with each other, so there exist many possible, inequivalent factor orderings of the operator \eqref{NR-op}.
-The discretization schemes, such as \Eq{f'} and \eqref{f''}, which are used to regularize spatial derivatives, are in principle also not unique, and represent another source of quantization ambiguities.
-However, if the symmetry between positive and negative directions of the background coordinate axes is imposed as a requirement, then the discretization schemes which we have selected are uniquely distinguished as being the simplest possible ones, in the sense that any other possible discretization would involve a larger number of nodes, or nodes which are more distant from the ''central'' node at which the derivative is being regularized.